 Kate Szlendak /Justin Crosby at Boom!
 Dialogue on 0207 520 0887

 For media accreditation for the Golden Joystick Awards email firstname.lastname@example.org

 For more information about Future UK please contact

 Will Guyatt, Future UK, 01225 822517

-Future plc is an international special-interest media group that is listed on the London Stock Exchange (symbol FUTR).
-Founded in 1985 with one magazine, today we have operations in the UK, US and Australia creating over 180 special-interest publications, websites and events for people who are passionate about their interests.
-We hold strong market positions in games, film, music, technology, cycling, automotive and crafts.
-Our biggest-selling magazines include T3, Total Film, Digital Camera, Fast Car, Classic Rock, Guitar World, Official Xbox Magazine, Official PlayStation Magazine, Nintendo Power, Maximum PC and Mac Life.
-Our websites include gamesradar.com, bikeradar.com, techradar.com, and musicradar.com.
-Future produces over 4 million magazines each month; we attract more than 18 million unique visitors to our websites; and we host 25 annual live events that attract hundreds of thousands of enthusiasts.
-In addition, Future exports, syndicates or licenses its publications to 90 countries internationally, making us the UK’s number one exporter and licensor of monthly magazines.
+Future plc is an international special-interest media group, listed on the London Stock Exchange (symbol FUTR).
+Founded in 1985 with one magazine, today we have operations in the UK, US and Australia creating over 180 special-interest publications, websites and events.
+We hold market-leading positions in games, film, music, technology, cycling, automotive and crafts.
+Our biggest-selling magazines include T3, Total Film, Classic Rock, Guitar World and Official Xbox Magazine.
+Our websites include gamesradar.com, bikeradar.com, and techradar.com.
+Future sells more than 3 million magazines each month; we attract more than 20 million unique visitors to our websites; and we host 27 annual live events.
+In addition, Future exports or syndicates publications to 90 countries, making us the UK's number one exporter and licensor of monthly magazines.